yashints/drone-speechcommand/readme.md

 ## Credits

 Credits to [Wes Bos](https://wesbos.com/) for the backend part of this code base.
-Thanks to him I could just focus on the AI part of this.
+Thanks to him I could just focus on the AI part.